Diego Garcia: Space Shuttle

-The island was one of 33 designated emergency landing sites worldwide for the NASA Space Shuttle.
-None of these facilities were ever used throughout the life of the shuttle programme.
+The island was designated as one of the emergency landing sites worldwide for the NASA Space Shuttle.
+None of these facilities were ever used throughout the life of the shuttle program.

 Cargo service

 All consumable food and equipment are brought to Diego Garcia by sea or air, and all non-biodegradable waste is shipped off the island as well.
 From 1971 to 1973, United States Navy LSTs provided this service.
 Beginning in 1973, civilian ships were contracted to provide these services.
 From 2004 to 2009, the US-flagged container ship MV Baffin Strait, often referred to as the "DGAR shuttle", delivered 250 containers every month from Singapore to Diego Garcia.
 The ship delivered "more than 200,000 tons of cargo to the island each year".
 On the return trip to Singapore, it carried recyclable metals.

 In 2004, TransAtlantic Lines outbid Sealift Incorporated for the transport contract between Singapore and Diego Garcia.
 The route had previously been serviced by Sealift Inc.'s MV Sagamore, crewed by members of American Maritime Officers and Seafarers' International Union.
-TransAtlantic Lines reportedly won the contract by approximately 10 percent, representing a price difference of about US$2.7 million.
-The Baffin Straits charter ran from 10 January 2005, to 30 September 2008, at a daily rate of US$12,550.
+TransAtlantic Lines reportedly won the contract by approximately 10 per cent, representing a price difference of about $2.7 million.
+The Baffin Straits charter ran from 10 January 2005, to 30 September 2008, at a daily rate of $12,550.